garritfra/garrit.xyz/content/ctf.md

 need a hint, just let me know.
 Also, if you have an idea for a new flag, I'd love to hear it!

+> **Disclaimer**: Cheating is easy, and this website is open source.
+Please
+> don't ruin the fun for yourself, and keep your eyes off the GitHub repository! :)

 ## Show your progress

 If you liked this challenge and want to support it, you may add a badge like this to your own site: